The ultimate performance of the Rasnik 3-point alignment system

-The spatial resolution per image has been obtained by the MonteCarlo generation and, subsequently the analysis of images.
-The settings of the simulation program were adjusted such that the difference between simulated and real images was minimal:
+The spatial resolution per image has been obtained by the analysis of Monte-Carlo generated images.
+The settings of the simulation program were adjusted such that the difference between simulated and real images was minimised:

-\begin{itemize} \item Pixel content dark region: 25 \item Pixel content light region: 252 (just below the 8-bit maximum of 255) \item Width of Gauss distribution describing image blurr: 4.5 $\mu$m (see Fig~\ref{fig:pixcon} and ~\ref{blurr}).
-This value was obtained after analyzing the distributions of pixel row content covering contours, of real images, and is in good agreement with the expected blurring for a diafragma of 4 mm in this diffraction-limited case. \item The quantum fluctuations of pixel content Q were taken as $RMS_{Q}$ = 0.123 $\sqrt{Q}$, as found in Fig~~\ref{fig:quantfluc}.
+\begin{itemize} \item a pixel content dark region of $25$; \item a pixel content light region: $252$ (just below the $8$-bit maximum of $255$); \item a width of Gauss distribution describing image blurr: $\SI{4.5}{\mu m}$ (see fig.~\ref{fig:pixcon} and section ~\ref{blurr}).
+This value was obtained after analyzing the distributions of pixel row content covering contours (see fig~\ref{fig:BlackWhiteCrossing}), and is in good agreement with the expected blurring for a diaphragm of $\SI{4}{mm}$ in this diffraction-limited case; \item The quantum fluctuations of pixel content $Q$ were taken as $\sigma_{Q} = \sqrt{0.26 + 0.011 Q}$, as found in fig.~\ref{fig:quantfluc}.

 \end{itemize}